deadprogram/tinyrogue/README.md

 - Configurable action system for combat, spells, etc.
 - Popup messages e.g. "A wild gopher has appeared!"
 - Creature spawning
+- Allow for terrain display variation for walls and floors

 ### TODO